 Three awards were offered in the program’s first year—fiction, poetry and drama.
 The award for Canadian History was added in 1997, and the award for emerging writers was first offered in 2006.

 Referred to by CBC’s The Journal as “The major awards given annually by authors to authors,” the Canadian Authors Association Literary Awards program complements the Canadian Authors Association’s ongoing tradition of writers helping writers.
 Judging is carried out by panels selected in strictest confidence.
 Past award recipients have included Carol Shields, Hugh MacLennon, W. P. Kinsella, Robertson Davies, Margaret Atwood, Michael Ondaatje, and Leonard Cohen—and many other literary stars.

-A more detailed account of the history of the Canadian Authors Association awards is found in chapter 18 of Syllables of Recorded Time: The Story of the Canadian Authors Association 1921-1981 by Lyn Harrington, 1981.
-This volume should be available in libraries and Canadian Authors Association members have access to a PDF version in the Members Area.
+A more detailed account of the history of the Canadian Authors Association awards is found in chapter 18 of Syllables of Recorded Time: The Story of the Canadian Authors Association 1921–1981 by Lyn Harrington, 1981.
+This volume should be available in libraries across Canada, and Canadian Authors Association members have access to a PDF version in the Members Only section of the website.

 Canadian Authors Association Award for Fiction

 For: full-length English language literature for adults by a Canadian writer

 For: historical nonfiction on Canadian topics by a Canadian writer